Gedamu-tinsae/remove-password/README.md

-# PDF Password Remover
+# PDF Password Manager

-A web application that removes passwords from PDF files using a FastAPI backend and React frontend.
+A web application that manages passwords for PDF files using a FastAPI backend and React frontend.

 ## Features

 - Secure password-removal for PDF files
+- Secure password-addition for PDF files
 - Web-based interface for easy use
 - RESTful API backend built with FastAPI
 - Modern React frontend
 - Cross-platform compatibility
+- Toggle between unlock and lock operations
+- Password confirmation for enhanced security
+- Responsive design

 ## Project Structure